MafaldaSFerreira/physalia_adaptation_course-2024/04_day4/01_haploblocks/Tutorial_Day4_haploblocks.md

 ## 2. Explore the putative haploblock

 ### Genotype the individuals for the haploblocks
-Thanks to our local PCA exploration on Day 2, we know that there are non-recombining haploblocks, which may be indicative of an inversion on chromosome 4.
+Thanks to our local PCA exploration, we know that there are non-recombining haploblocks, which may be indicative of an inversion on chromosome 4.
 We have located the breakpoints approximately at 4.8 Mbp to 16.6 Mbp.

 We can make a PCA based on variants in that region only and use k-means approaches to classify the individuals into the three possible genotypes for the inversion (homozygotes standard AA, heterozygotes AB, homozygotes inversion BB).

 To save time, you can find three lists `AA.list`, `AB.list` and `BB.list` in folder `02_data` containing the individuals for each genotype.